lainproliant/jotdown/README.md

 ### Why are there functions for shifting the order of objects in containers?
 I intend to use these functions to facilitate high-level document editing features in an upcoming Vim plugin and toolchain for Jotdown document sets.

+# Change Log
+### 07/17/2020
+- Refactored `objects.h` to do runtime validation of insertion types rather than limiting via the C++ type system to reduce code duplication.
+- Added `Container::insert_before` and `Container::insert_after`.